Aller au contenu

 Certain types of wood, like pine, are more affordable than cedar, but won’t last as long.
 Depending on where you source the wood, it can be expensive.
 Generally, the more expensive the wood the more durable it is and the longer it will last, but this is not always the case.

-There are wood preservatives, however, that can elongate the longevity of wood.
+There are wood preservatives, however, that can elongate the lifespan of wood.
 Mineral-based preservatives and organic seals are good options since they are non-toxic and eco-friendly.
 Treating wood yourself is fine as long as you do your research and choose a safe option.

 You should never use pressure-treated lumber to build a garden bed.
 Pressure-treated lumber uses dangerous chemicals to reduce decay.
 These chemicals are safe when used in general construction, but you don’t want these chemicals leaching into your garden.
 For example Arsenic is a component of chromated-copper arsentate (CCA).
 Arsenic is a known carcinogen and causes many health issues when consumed including poisoning.
 CCA was voluntarily removed from manufacturing in 2003, but there is no law against using it to pressure treat wood.
 CCA is mainly a concern if you’re trying to repurpose old wood, but you still shouldn’t use new pressure-treated wood to build your garden either as you don’t want those chemicals in your garden either.
 The chemicals in the wood leach into the soil and are taken up by plants, which can make the food unsafe for consumption.
 Therefore, it’s best to be cautious and use untreated wood, which is a safe option for garden beds that contain food.